szymach/c-pchart/README.md

 What was done:

+- Updated the supported PHP version to 5.5.

 - Made a full port of the library's functionality.

 - Defined and added namespaces to all classes.